Gotu Kola Benefits

 Leaves of the plant

-This herb is an Ayurvedic herb and was first used in India, where it has a reputation for promoting long life and rejuvenating the body and mind.
-It is said that many Yogis still use this plant in its fresh form as an aid to meditation.
+Gotu Kola is an Ayurvedic herb that was first used in India where it has a reputation for promoting long life and rejuvenating the body and mind.
+Many Yogis still use this plant in its fresh form as an aid to meditation.

 Active constituents include saponins, asiaticoside, madecassoside and madasiatic acid.
 It also contains flavonols, amino acids, fatty acids, sterols, saccharides, and some mineral salts.